tayyab415/directors-cut/README.md

   expectations.
 - **Logging**: stdout logs stream to the Space console; Gradio progress boxes surface the same messages for MCP clients.
+- **⚠️ YouTube Download Limitation**: Hugging Face Spaces restricts outbound network access to YouTube for security reasons.
+The YouTube download features will not work on the public Space. **Workarounds:**
+  - Use the MCP server locally (run `python app.py` on your machine) for full YouTube download functionality
+  - Upload video files directly using the "Upload Video" option in the Production Studio tab
+  - Use the Space primarily for MCP file downloads (connect Claude Desktop to the Space URL)

 ## Local Development